Loading...

 Correct Answer: B

-Rational: Bronchitis develops when mucous membranes in the tracheobronchial tree become hyperemic and edematous.
+Rationale: Bronchitis develops when mucous membranes in the tracheobronchial tree become hyperemic and edematous.
 This increases bronchial secretions and causes destruction of epithelium-impaired mucociliary activity.
 In most cases, the infection has a nonbacterial cause.
 Viral illness is frequently associated with this lower respiratory tract disease.

 Sample Question >